A Brief Break in the Clouds

 I’m sure a male American Widgeon would find this young lady every bit as beautiful as I did.

-7 Opinions have been expressed on “A Brief Break in the Clouds”.
-What is your opinion?
+7 thoughts on “A Brief Break in the Clouds”

 KJM